httpsterio/httpster.io/src/content/articles/2025-04-11-content-driven-css-with-eleventy.md

 ---
 title: Generating content driven CSS with Eleventy
-date: "2025-04-11"
+date: 2025-04-11
-description: "Why spend an hour writing CSS when you can spend four hours to create classes on the fly?"
+description: Why spend an hour writing CSS when you can spend four hours to create classes on the fly?
-writingtime: "1 hour"
 draft: false
 tags:
   - CSS
   - NJK
   - JS
   - Eleventy
-socialimage: "/assets/images/articles/2025/cover-content-css.jpg"
+socialimage: /assets/images/articles/2025/cover-content-css.jpg
 ---
 If you've ever taken a peek at my [content stream](/main), you'll know that I use an assortment of colours to denote post categories.

 It took me a while to nail down how to achieve it.
 Creating the feature was surprisingly simple though once I had an understanding of the data cascade and how to utilize template files.

 The first version used hard-coded templates for each post type.
 The second version loaded different post types dynamically based on category.
 Third version inlined dynamically created classes (which meant a lot of duplicated inline CSS) and my latest iteration now creates the classes needed on the fly and everything only gets created once.

 I'll demonstrate how I did it.

 ## Directory data files

-Eleventy has a handy thing called Directory data files[^1].
+Eleventy has a handy thing called Directory data files[^1](%5Bhttps://www.11ty.dev/docs/data-template-dir/%5D\(https://www.11ty.dev/docs/data-template-dir/\)).
 They're JSON or JS files that can either compute or apply static values to the files in your directories.

 My content is separated into sub-folders.
 I have a `src/content/$content-type` layout for my categories, `$content-type` being my folders for the categories like `articles` or `projects`.

 If you create a `folder-name.json` file inside the similarily named directory, you can use that json file to prepopulate your YAML front matter.
 This means, you don't have to type `category: article` for every post you have.
 It's pretty nice.
 This is what my `projects.json` looks like:

 {% raw %}

 ```json
 {
   "layout": "post",